NREL/HPC/docs/Documentation/Applications/Matlab/parallel.md

 # Using the Parallel Computing Toolbox with MATLAB

-*Learn how to use the Parallel Computing Toolbox (PCT) with MATLAB software on the Eagle system.*
+*Learn how to use the Parallel Computing Toolbox (PCT) with MATLAB software on the NREL HPC systems.*

 !!! note